What is an omphalocele?

-An omphalocele develops in the womb, before birth:
+An omphalocele develops in the uterus, before birth:

-- Six to 10 weeks in the womb: In early pregnancy, the baby’s intestines bulge into the umbilical cord as they grow.
+- Six to 10 weeks: In early pregnancy, the fetus’s intestines bulge into the umbilical cord as they grow.
 This push is normal.

-- By 11 weeks in the womb: Normally, the intestines return to the abdomen.
+- By 11 weeks: Normally, the intestines return to the abdomen.
 If that doesn’t happen, an omphalocele develops.

 How common is an omphalocele?